Scratch Deeper

-Second in the Iona Khan series
+First in the Iona Khan Series

 The death of a teenage runaway, killed when she leaps from a motorway bridge into the speeding traffic below, leads Detective Constable Iona Khan into the most disturbing case of her new career.
 The dead girl’s identity remains a mystery – until the discovery of her details along with profiles of three other girls, all recently reported missing.
 A further, shocking, discovery causes the whole file to be handed over to Greater Manchester Police’s Counter Terrorism Unit.